These downright-debonair cars pamper you with plenty of comfort and style.

 Here’s an upscale sedan for drivers looking to upgrade to something more luxurious: the Lexus IS 250, which looks great on the outside, is very well-appointed on the inside, and gives a good amount of performance.
 There’s a small and very smooth V6 under the hood of the 2014 Lexus IS 250 AWD, and this gives the car just over 200 hp.
 Certain models can be found with the F Sport factory tuning package, which includes a tweaked suspension for improved handling plus special alloy wheels and LED headlamps for sharper looks.

 Here’s a big, authoritative, four-door sedan that’s an interesting pick for a luxury car list.
 But with lots of power and plenty of luxurious features inside, it’s easy to make the case.
-Lots of leather.
+The 2017 Chrysler 300 Platinum trim boasts lots of leather.
 Wood dash accents.
 Plenty of legroom and headroom for five passengers, plus Bluetooth®, voice recognition, and a customizable driver display.

 And, models like the 2015 Chrysler 300 Limited give you 292 hp and good acceleration.
 We like the 300’s brawny silhouette, tall alloy wheels, and distinctive slab sides that give it a strong presence on the road.